St. Mary's College of Maryland: Accreditation and charter

 The college is accredited by the Middle States Commission on Higher Education.

 Although it is a state-operated institution, St. Mary's is independent of the University System of Maryland as it opted out of the system in 1992.
 However, in early 2006, St. Mary's College joined the University of Maryland Academic Telecommunications System (UMATS), which interconnects the University System of Maryland with several other networks, including the Internet and Internet2 networks.

 Administration

-St. Mary's College's president, Tuajuanda Jordan, was appointed in 2014.
-She is the former dean of two other colleges and holds a PhD in biochemistry.
-She is the first black woman to become the president of St. Mary's College.
+St. Mary's College's current president, Rhonda Phillips, was appointed in 2025.

 The school has 150 full-time faculty, 14 of whom are current Fulbright scholars (the college faculty has earned 30 Fulbright research awards in the past 20 years).
 There is a 9:1 student-to-faculty ratio, one of the lowest in the nation.

 Programs

 Overseas programs

 Approximately 46% of St. Mary's College students study abroad, half of them for a full semester or more.
 The Institute of International Education has recognized St. Mary's College as being 17th in the nation (public and private schools combined) for the percentage of its undergraduate students who study abroad for at least one semester.